Clej/curve_shape_analysis/README.rst

 This package is based on `Clément Lejeune's <https://dblp.uni-trier.de/pid/261/2070.html>`_ paper : Shape-based outlier detection in multivariate functional data

-The people involved in the development are Guillaume BERNARD, Clement LEJEUNE and Olivier TESTE
+The people involved in the development are Guillaume BERNARD, Clement LEJEUNE, Sandra FERRIERES and Olivier TESTE